Friday, November 15, 2024

 2. CONCLUSION

-The Coq functional programming Language is easy to use.
+The Coq functional programming Language is both logically intuitive and easy to use.

 3. REFERENCES